-Every student at Nova will be part of the house system.
-On entry into Year 7, each pupil will be placed into one of our four mixed-age houses and into a mixed-age house tutor group.
+Every student at Nova is a part of the house system.
+On entry into Year 7, each pupil is placed into one of our four mixed-age houses and into a mixed-age house tutor group.
 They become part of the house family, and the tie that they wear shows which house they belong to.
-Each morning, pupils will join their house tutor group for roll call and registration and then for a 25-minute tutor session or an assembly.
-The tutor group will contain approximately 25 pupils, with five pupils from each of Years 7 - 11.
+Each morning, pupils join their house tutor group for Roll Call and registration and then for a 25-minute tutor session or an assembly.
+The tutor group contains between 25 and 30 pupils, with five pupils from each of Years 7 - 10.
+Once they move into Year 11, students remain in their houses, but join a tutor group to support them through the challenges of the final year at Nova.